sarank1634/note_for_pythonsep29/README.md

         Tip: The DRY principle means you should avoid writing the same code more than once.
 Move repeated code into functions or classes and reuse it.

+#  Python Inheritance :-

+      Inheritance allows us to define a class that inherits all the methods and properties from another class.

+      Parent class is the class being inherited from, also called base class.

+      Child class is the class that inherits from another class, also called derived class.